liuboyao16/test/README.md

 #### An explanation of the commands

-* `postprocess_dyfiles.postprocess_dyfiles` is a function used to process the files obtained.
+* `postprocess_dyfiles.postprocess_dyfiles` is a function used to process the raw data files that contains dynamics measurements.
 The original .mat file has only one structure called `meas`, which contains all the raw data.
-This process creates an additional structure called `processed_meas`.
+This function creates an additional structure called `processed_meas`, which is the processed data.
   * In the example, the file's name is `'examples/dy018713'`, which are split into `'examples/dy0'` and `[18713]`. `'examples/dy0'` is the `'initStr'` variable, and `[18713]` is the `'NumVec'` variable.
 You can put a vector containing multiple numbers, to process multiple files in a certain folder.
   * If `'reProcessing'` is set to `1`, the script will postprocess the files again even if it has been processed.
 If `'reProcessing'` is `0`, the function will not do anything to it.
   * Sometimes the system can have a glitch and the signal will have an outlier.
 In that case we will set `'fixFalsePositive'` to `0` in order to fix that.
 In the current example it is not needed, so `'fixFalsePositive'` is `1`.